NobleMajo/NobleMajo/README.md

 Especially if you're using a "Cursor"-like development environment, an **e2e-script** or **e2e-Makefile-target** that the AI can execute itself is *very practical*.
 This allows the AI to feed itself context and to relatively autonomously repair or fix individual parts.
 However, this does ***not replace human involvement***.

+**ERROR == STOP**: If one step has problems or errors the script should stop!
+This makes the AI automaticly address and fix it.
+The AI should always execute this exact E2E-script **without taking any shortcuts** and correcting any errors that occur.
+However, for complex or important design decisions, it should **ask the user for guidance**.

-The E2E script must perform the following actions in a *language-appropriate* order:
+The E2E script must at least perform the following actions in a *language-appropriate* order:

 * **Load dependencies**
 * **Build the app**